Wanting to learn how to make vanilla extract for homemade gifts? Short

 ...As shown, you can punch them out in seconds using a 2" round craft punch like this one...
 I prefer it over others because you can see exactly what you're punching!

-You may also like to learn how to make vanilla extract this other way, ensuring that you have plenty of vanilla for your baking needs and for homemade hostess gives throughout the year.
+You may also like to learn how to make vanilla extract in big batches, ensuring that you have plenty of vanilla for your baking needs and for homemade hostess gives throughout the year.